From Sonic Retro

-When Sonic has rings and bumps into an enemy or other hazard, such as spikes or a field of lava, he's flung backwards.
-During this special rebounding state, his physics behave quite differently.
+When the Player has rings and collides into a Badnik (while uncurled) or other hazard, such as spikes or a field of lava, they are flung backwards and lose their rings.
+During this special hurt state, their physics behave quite differently.

-His Y speed is set to -4 at the moment of impact, and his X speed is set to 2 times a, where a is the sign of Sonic's X position minus the hazard in question's X position.
-If a would be 0, it defaults to 1 so that Sonic can never be flung straight upward.
-The direction Sonic's sprite is facing, however, does not change.
+Y Speed is set to hurt_y_force at the moment of impact, and X Speed is set to hurt_x_force times a, where a is the sign of the Player's X Position minus the hazard in question's X Position.
+If a would be 0, it defaults to 1 so that the Player can never be flung straight upward.
+The direction their sprite is facing, however, does not change.

-Note: The above is true even for lava fields and rows of spikes.
-The direction Sonic is flung is always based on which side of the centre of the hazard he's on.
+Note: The above is true even for being hurt by large lava fields and long rows of spikes (both of which are triggered by object hitboxes).
+The direction the Player is flung is always based on which side of the hazard's X Position they're on.

-Even if the harmful object is above Sonic, his Y speed is set to -4.
-If the object is solid, like spikes, he'll detect the collision in the next step and Y speed will be set to 0.
-This results in Sonic appearing to just fall away from the hazard.
+Even if the harmful object is above the Player, their Y Speed is set to -4.
+If the object is above and is solid, like spikes, they'll detect the ceiling collision in the next step and Y Speed will be set to 0.
+This results in the Player appearing to just fall away from the hazard.

-He cannot leave the rebounding state until he hits the ground.
-In your engine, you may wish to change this, adding a timer that returns him to a normal falling state when it runs out.
-This is more fair, because without this fix Sonic can be knocked off of a high ledge, and the player is unable to regain control for quite some distance.
+Note: In your framework, you may wish to change this by adding a timer that returns them to a normal falling state when it runs out.
+This is more fair, because without this fix the Player can be knocked off of a high ledge and they will be unable to regain control for quite some distance.

-In the Sonic 2 Nick Arcade prototype, if Sonic hits a wall at his top X speed of 6, he will bounce away with the identical physics as if he was hit by a harmful object - altered gravity and all.
-The only differences are that he doesn't lose his rings, and when he lands he spends a few steps in his knocked flat animation.
+In the Sonic 2 Nick Arcade prototype, if the Player hits a wall at their top X Speed of 6, they will bounce away with the identical physics as if they were hit by a harmful object - altered gravity and all.
+The only differences are that the Player doesn't lose rings, and when they land they spend a few steps in the knocked flat animation.

 Granted, this isn't a feature in the finished Sonic 2, or even the later builds of the game, but the effect has been included in the some of the 3D Sonic games.